DHRI-Curriculum/intro-python-workshop/theory-to-practice.md

 ## Discussion Questions

-- What kind of data do you use in your research, and how do you acquire that data?
+- What kind of data types are available?
+What is the difference between a string and a list?
+Why do these differences matter?
-- What questions do you have about your data?
-What kind of manipulations would you want to perform on that data?
-- What are the limitations of your data?
-Does your data suffice to show the full picture of your topic?
-What does it fail to capture?
+- Describe the process of using both a text editor and a terminal to write and execute Python scripts.
+- How do you write a program that can "make decisions" based on certain conditions?
+What are the parts that you would need?
+- In what ways does the internet (using google) help someone to use and learn Python?
+- What are "libraries" or "modules" and what are they used for?